colin-tso/Py-Dynamic-Wallpaper-for-Windows-10/README.md

 A python-based dynamic wallpaper utility for Windows 10

 # How to Use
-1. Download and extracct the zip archive containing 2 files into the same folder:
+1. Download and extracct the zip archive containing 2 files and an example image directory into the same folder:
    * `py_dynamic_wallpaper.exe`
    * `config.ini`